-Samar Owais shares via Copyblogger that this outreach can be as simple as a short email to check in with a business; be sure to mention that you have bandwidth for additional work.
-“You never know when a client might send work your way simply because you popped up on their radar at the right time,” Owais notes.
+This outreach can be as simple as a short email or LinkedIn message to check in with someone you once worked with.
+Look for a way to mention that you have bandwidth for additional work.
+“You never know when a client might send work your way simply because you popped up on their radar at the right time,” writes Samar Owais.

 6. Search for opportunities on Twitter

 You’ll never get any work done if you spend all day on Twitter.
 But by scheduling time each week to use Twitter’s advanced search, you might notice when companies are looking for help.